 Next, we went to Dad's grave at Santa Clara Mission Cemetery with flowers for his headstone that proclaimed, "No Sad Songs."

-Back at her house, we ate take out Thai food and sipped wine in her small back yard.
+In the afternoon, back at her house, we ate take out Thai food and sipped wine in her small back yard.
 I enjoyed the late afternoon California sun and let it dry out my Pacific Northwest dampness.
-The wine warmed me too.
+The wine warmed us.

 Mom rarely drank.
 A little wine turned her complexion red and her tongue loose.
 She gained color as we drank.
-At rosy pink, we talked, talked as daughter and mother confidants, as adult equals.
-Other than housekeeper gossip from long ago it was the first time we talked beyond chit chat.
+At rosy, pink, we talked, talked as daughter and mother confidants, adult equals.
+Other than Sainte Clare Hotel housekeeper gossip from long ago it was the first time we talked beyond chit chat.
 To get to how she came from Hawaii to California and met Dad, I set her up with flattery.

-"No, it, I, admire you.
+"No, I admire you.
 You help me.
 I must thank you.
-Even when you were little, you help."
+Even when you little, you help."

 "Mom, tell me about Hawaii and how you met Dad?"